justin13601/ACES/docs/source/index.md

-# Welcome to ESGPTTaskQuerying's Documentation!
+# Welcome to ACES!

-ESGPTTaskQuerying is a library designed for automatic extraction of datasets and cohorts from event stream time series databases.
+ACES is a library designed for automatic extraction of datasets and cohorts from event stream time series databases.

 Check out {doc}`/usage` for further information and installation instructions.